Year 4: Pandas Class

 - Times Tables.
 Support with learning the facts in preparation for the times table check at the end of the year.

 Thank you for your support.

 On Friday mornings we are really fortunate to be receiving brass instrument lessons from both Miss Raby and a specialist teacher.
-Our Christmas and Easter concerts were a great success, so now we’re looking forward to our next one.
+Look out for details of our Christmas concert once we’ve had time to practise..